rgoulter/my-hakyll-blog/emacs.markdown

   other formats, it has great table editing features, it can be used to track time (by clocking in and out of headlines).

+#### Magit

+- You can find GUIs for git embedded in environments like vim, Visual Studio Code or any IDE.
+  But, Magit is an excellent package.
+It's good enough to be worth using emacs for, even if you don't use any other part of it.
+- To be fair, git is still a tough beast to use.
+- Magit seems to be a "best of both worlds" situation:
+  Power users are at there best when they can stick to their keyboard to get the job done.
+  New users need the discoverability that comes along with something like a GUI or dropdown menu.
+  AFAICT, Magit's excellent Developer Experience (DX) caters to both of these.

 #### Extensibility

 - I know that most programs have plugins/extensions.